nansencenter/DA-tutorials/notebooks/scripts/T5 - Multivariate Kalman filter.md

 - (a) What's the size of $\bP$?
 - (b) To leading order, how many "flops" (elementary additions and multiplications) are required
-   to compute the "precision form" of the KF update equation, eqn (5) ?
+   to compute the "precision form" of the KF update equation, eqn.
+(5) ?
    *Hint: Assume the computationally demanding part is the [Cholesky decomposition](https://en.wikipedia.org/wiki/Cholesky_decomposition#Computation).*
 - (c) How much memory (bytes) is required to hold its covariance matrix $\bP$ ?
 - (d) How many megabytes (MB) is that if $\xDim$ is a million,